Caddie dies during Dubai golf tournament

 (CNN)A caddie has died after collapsing on a fairway during the first round of the Dubai Ladies Masters.

-The caddie -- who has not been named -- was treated by medics, but died later in hospital.
+Maximilian Zechmann, 56, was caddying for France's Anne-Lise Caudal when he collapsed on the 13th fairway.
+He was treated by on-site medics, but died later in hospital.

 The tournament was suspended at 10.30 a.m. local time (06.30 a.m.
 GMT) Wednesday and will resume Thursday in a shortened 54-hole format.